 Following the overall trend of lowered barriers to entering the world of cybercrime, there’s an emerging type of cybercriminal that gives network access to those with malicious intent but no technical expertise.
 Initial Access Brokers (IABs) do the technical dirty-work and then act as a middleman finding vulnerable organizations and selling access to them to the highest bidder on dark web forums and market places.
 Consequently, diffused remote working models enforced in 2020 have increased organizations’ attack surfaces, so IAB listings often involve selling RDP and VPN accesses.
 Initial Access Brokers (IABs) listings have increased exponentially since we began monitoring them back in 2014.

 Evaluating Dark Web Use Cases for Your Organization

 Curious to learn about dark web fraud detection, dark web threat hunting, or the how-to of setting up your-house dark web monitoring capability?
-Get a copy of our Dark Web Monitoring Solutions Guide here.
-The guide additionally expands on more use cases and ways to evaluate dark web monitoring vendors to ensure you’re maximizing your investment by selecting a mature vendor.
+Visit out Dark Web Monitoring Solution page and request a free demo for your organization.